arecker/cookbook/recipes/sfincione.md

 ### Materials

 - water, warm (2 cups)
 - yeast, active dry (1 tsp)
 - kosher salt (1.5 tsp)
-- white sugar (1 tsp)
-- honey (1 tsp)
+- honey (2 tsp)
 - olive oil (3 tsp)
-- all purpose flour (4.3 cups)
+- all purpose flour (4 cups)

 ### Procedure

 1. Pour warm water into the bowl of a stand mixer and add yeast.
    Allow yeast to bloom for 10 minutes.
-2. Add salt sugar, honey, olive oil, and flour.
+2. Add salt, honey, olive oil, and flour.
 Mix with dough hook for 6-7 minutes, occasionally scraping down the sides.
 The dough should be very sticky, hugging the bottom of the bowl.
 3. Cover in mixing bowl and leave in a warm place for 90 minutes.